A bat and a ball cost $1.10 together. The bat costs $1.00 more than the ball. How much does the ball cost?

 This classic example from Daniel Kahneman's research reveals a fundamental problem of modern AI systems: they excel at fast, pattern-based thinking but are weak at consciously verifying their own conclusions.
 What they lack is metacognition — the ability to "think about thinking."

 In this article, I'll show you how metacognition is being transferred from psychology to AI, which frameworks are practically usable today, and why 2025 is shaping up to be the year of metacognitive AI agents.
+The cognitive-psychology roots — especially the question whether metacognition can emerge from memory — I explored in the second part of my memory series.

 Psychological Foundations: From Flavell to Kahneman